ArnauArevaloMorell/ArnauArevaloMorell/README.md

 - **Stochastic modeling & Monte Carlo methods**
 - **Sectors: Pharma, Finance, Sports**

-I’ve had the opportunity to work and study across **London, Barcelona, Shanghai, Paris, Mexico City**, and more — combining technical depth with an international perspective on markets and organizations.
+I’ve had the opportunity to work and study across **London, Barcelona, Shanghai, Paris, Mexico City**, and more, combining technical depth with an international perspective on markets and organizations.

 ---